arhohuttunen/coding-revolution/content/post/test-data-builders/index.md

 ## Test Data Builders

-The builder pattern is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
+The [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
 The Builder design pattern intends to **separate the construction of a complex object from its representation**.

 For classes that require complex setup we can create a test data builder.
 The builder has a field for each constructor parameter and initializes them to safe values.